isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Handles for resources that cannot be cloned, e.g., a `scoped_lock` for a `mutex`, resemble concrete types in that they are most often are stack_allocated.
+Handles for resources that cannot be cloned, e.g., a `scoped_lock` for a `mutex`, resemble concrete types in that they most often are stack-allocated.
 However, objects of such types typically cannot be copied (instead, they can usually be moved), so they can't be `regular`; instead, they tend to be `semiregular`.
 Often, such types are referred to as "move-only types".